EthDelhi/client/README.md

 ## **Justification and Online Resources**

-Verify.dev's methodologies are grounded in established industry practices for code analysis and academic research on fraudulent commit behavior.
+Forensicode's methodologies are grounded in established industry practices for code analysis and academic research on fraudulent commit behavior.

 | Metric/Methodology | Purpose | Resource |
 | :---- | :---- | :---- |